 Of course, every company’s business, audience, needs, and goals are different, and paid media might not be a good choice for nurturing leads.
 These conditions in particular work against this use of paid media:

 - Incomplete tracking data: Without end-to-end tracking, it’s almost impossible to prove the impact of any channel on lead closure and revenue.
 In fact, if your company has a long or complex sales cycle that requires nurturing leads but doesn’t have end-to-end tracking data, we will decline or delay working with you until that tracking is in place long enough to have statistically significant data.

 - Infrequent communication between Marketing and Sales: Generating a lead is largely a Marketing activity, closing it is largely a Sales activity, and nurturing a lead often requires both teams.
 Sales and Marketing must be aligned in their strategies, tactics, messages, and expectations for lead nurturing in general, but alignment and communication are absolutely essential when using paid media due to the speed of decision-making often required.

 To be successful in an industry with complex or long sales cycles, it’s not enough to generate leads; you have to nurture them until they evolve into customers.
 Traditional lead nurturing methods have relied on prospects having search habits that align with your company, willingness to interact with your company, and relatively lax spam filters.

 Paid media is well known as a lead-generation channel, especially for paid search ads.
 However, the same qualities that make it powerful at creating initial conversions can also help build relationships and promote final conversions efficiently.
-If you’d like to learn more about how paid media can boost your lead nurturing campaigns, let’s talk.
+If you’d like to learn more about our paid media services, and how paid media can boost your lead nurturing campaigns, let’s talk.